Beth Cunningham (basketball): Career

 She was previously an associate head coach at Duke and Notre Dame and had been the women's basketball head coach at Virginia Commonwealth University and a former women's basketball player.

 As Beth Morgan, she played for the University of Notre Dame, the Richmond Rage/Philadelphia Rage of the American Basketball League and the Washington Mystics of the WNBA before turning to coaching.
-She finished her playing career as one of the most decorated and top womens basketball players of all time.
+She finished her playing career as one of the most decorated and top women's basketball players of all time.